bobril/bobril.github.io/md/more-tutorials/07-hooks.md

 ```
 ### useLayoutEffect
 This hook is used for handling side effects as well but unlike useEffect hook this one is called right after the render when bobril prints VDOM to actual DOM.
 It can be used for example for recalculation of DOM stuffs.
 For sure only when you need a javascript for that :).
 It's always better to use css when you can.
+This hook is similar topostInitDom and postUpdateDomEverytime.
+Hook is called even if component was not invalidated because there could be change in size or position due to children change.

 ### useRef
 UseRef is here for working with mutable data structures.
 We can imagine the return value of this hook as a box.
 Value of the box is accessible on .current property.